winbergoscar0/Moveer/README.md

 ### **!zmove:** ↓

 Best used to move everyone back to a single channel after !ymove is used.
-For example `!zmove "games" "after games"` will move all users inside the "games" category to the "after games" channel.
+For example `!zmove "games" "after games"` will move all users inside the "games" category to the "after games" voice channel.
 <br>Example command `!zmove "games" "after games"`

-### **!av:** ↓

-Moves the author to a voice channel named `AV 5` if the author sends the message `!av 5`.
-Created for Vanilla BGs
-<br>Example command `!av 5`

 # Important notes: